 Full ingredient list:

-Brown the chicken in olive oil 3-4 minutes.
-Add garlic, 30 seconds.
-Pour in broth and cream.
-Add pasta, herbs, sun-dried tomatoes.
-Boil, reduce to a simmer, cover 12-14 minutes.
-Stir every few minutes.
-When pasta is tender and sauce is thick, off the heat, fold in Parmesan.
-Rest 3-4 minutes before serving.
+Brown the chicken in olive oil for 3-4 minutes, then add the garlic for 30 seconds.
+Pour in the broth and cream, followed by the pasta, herbs, and sun-dried tomatoes.
+Bring it to a boil, drop it to a simmer, and cover for 12-14 minutes, stirring every few minutes throughout.
+Once the pasta’s tender and the sauce has thickened up, pull it off the heat and fold in the Parmesan.
+Let it rest 3-4 minutes before serving.

 Nutritional Information (Per Serving)